kappys1/carousel-wc/README.md

 # Carousel Web Component

-light Carousel library for mobile and desktop.
+Light Carousel library for mobile and desktop.

 ### status : In development

-this is an adapted library of [ngx-carousel](https://github.com/kappys1/ngx-carousel) but now for all technologies.
+This is an adapted library of [ngx-carousel](https://github.com/kappys1/ngx-carousel) but now for all technologies.
 The reason to develop it in Web Components is to make easy the adaptability to all frameworks.
 In a future, it will be available to each specific modern framework

 Simple Demo : [Here](carousel-web-component.vercel.app)

 ## Usage

-in your html:
+HTML:

 ```html
 <carousel-component id="carousel1" angle="90" mode="horizontal">